 The images below show the difference between a healthy throat and a sore throat.
 When besides your throat being red there are other symptoms present such as thrush, swelling or very large tonsils or even dots of pus, it is recommended you go to a doctor for him to indicate the most appropriate treatment, which can be done with anti-inflammatory drugs and antibiotics.

 Some examples of sore throat medication are Ibuprofen, Amoxicillin, and Nimesulide, which may be prescribed by your doctor to fight sore throat and fever that may emerge.

 These medications can sometimes be bought without a prescription, but self-medication is discouraged because it can be harmful to your health.
 In addition, taking the wrong medication can aggravate the infection, worsening the symptoms.
 You should be aware that every medication has side effects and therefore should only be used with the knowledge of a doctor.

 Home remedies like gargling warm salt water and eucalyptus teas sweetened with honey can often help relieve symptoms without side effects.
-See other examples of home remedies for sore throat.

 What to take if you have a sore throat

 You can relieve the discomfort of a sore throat with the following:

 - 2 tablespoons of honey enriched with 5 drops of propolis;